 - The Stonecutter

 I tried to make this article clear and intuitive for you.
-Kindly inform me by writing a comment if you found any mistake or wrong information on this article based on the internet.
-Please leave a comment on the below comment box if you have benefited the least from this article.
-Thank you.
+Kindly inform me by commenting if you found any mistake or wrong information on this article based on the internet.
+Suppose you want you can also read about the best Japanese horror stories.